scalameta/metals/website/blog/2022-01-11-aluminium.md

 now if no `launch.json` is specified in the workspace, any file can be run using the default run command (`F5`).

-Editors support: Any editor that supports DAP
+Editor support: Any editor that supports DAP

 ## Support test explorer API.